-Since the inception of zoning, there have been numerous piecemeal map amendments that have influenced development patterns throughout the County.
+Since zoning's inception, there have been numerous piecemeal map amendments that have influenced development patterns throughout the County.
 As part of the 2002 Comprehensive Plan, it was recognized that zoning had become outdated and needed a comprehensive review.
 Beginning in 2005, the County began to implement the recommendations of the 2002 Comprehensive Plan through Countywide rezoning efforts.
-This effort was broken into three major projects; the Rural Area rezoning adopted in 2005, the Urban Growth Area rezoning adopted in 2012, and the Town Growth Area rezoning adopted in 2016.
+This effort was broken up into three major projects; the Rural Area rezoning adopted in 2005, the Urban Growth Area rezoning adopted in 2016.